cybercrazetech/Engineer-CTF/README.md

 ### Other

 1. The online engineer portal is built using the original source code version 1.0.
 There's no deliberate manipulation of the source code to allow the further exploit done.
 2. There's two ways to gain foothold, but the first way is the intended one (as the mysql user) while the second unintended way (as www-data) is unable to escalate to root.
-This is because binary "mysql-into-cybercraze-group" only works to include mysql user into cybercraze group, which is intended for further exploitation.
+This is because the vulnerable binary "mysql-into-cybercraze-group" only works to include mysql user into cybercraze group, which is intended for further exploitation.
 3. There's stored password in the binary "mysql-into-cybercraze-group", but it is made unreadable and hence using strings or downloading for local inspection will fail.
 4. source code for mysql-into-cybercraze-group